Sell Vinyl Records

 CONDITION

 Mint-Condition and Near-Mint Condition records get top dollar.
-But recordings in Very Good condition are also in high demand.
+But recordings in Very Good condition can also be in high demand.

 AUTOGRAPHED